lab-cosmo/chemiscope/paper/paper.md

 contributions [@Behler2007; @Bartok2010].

-![Database of chemical shieldings [@Paruzzo2018] in chemiscope demonstrating the use of a 3D plot and atomic environments highlighting](./screenshot-3d.png)
+![Database of chemical shieldings [@Paruzzo2018] in chemiscope demonstrating the use of a 3D plot and highlighting of atomic environments](./screenshot-3d.png)

 Chemiscope took strong inspiration from a previous similar graphical software, the interactive sketch-map visualizer [@ISV].
 This previous software was used in